Lies You Learned In Science Class

 There are five senses

 Quick, name your senses.
 Taste, touch, smell, hearing, and sight, right?
-It's so well-known that M. Night Shyamalan wrote about "The Sixth Sense" like it was something epic and unheard of, but grown-up science says the five sense thing is still taught because your dumb kid brain can't understand what your senses really are.
+It's so well known that M. Night Shyamalan wrote about "The Sixth Sense" like it was something epic and unheard of, but grown-up science says the five-sense thing is still taught because your dumb kid brain can't understand what your senses really are.

-According to psychologists at the University of Glasgow, it was actually Aristotle who came up with the idea of five senses, and while no one is really sure what the right answer is, it sure isn't five.
+According to psychologists at the University of Glasgow, it was actually Aristotle who came up with the idea of five senses, and while no one is really sure what the right number is, it sure isn't five.
 The problem comes in defining just what a "sense" is.
 One answer is that there are only three senses that correspond to the kind of stimuli (chemical, light, and mechanical) our bodies can interpret.
-Nine is another possibility, and that theory adds mechanoreception (which includes things like balance and muscle stretch), pain, temperature, and interoreceptors (like knowing when you need to pee, when you're thirsty, and knowing when your stomach's had enough and it's time to stop shoving food in your mouth) onto Aristotle's five.
+Nine is another possibility, and that theory adds mechanoreception (which includes things like balance and muscle stretch), pain, temperature, and interoreceptors (like knowing when you need to pee, when you're thirsty, and when your stomach's had enough and it's time to stop shoving food in your mouth) onto Aristotle's five.
 Break those nine out into their components, and you can legitimately argue for 21 or 33 senses.
 Whatever the answer is, it's definitely not five.

 All mammals are warm-blooded